7ombie/jsii/docs/untitled.md

     let sum = lambda x, y { return x + y }

+    const sum = (x, y) => x + y;

-Note: In Lark, we generally use the arrow-operators (covered below) for lambdas/functions/etc that return a single expression, so the header-block statement-grammars require explicit return-statements.
+Note: Lark generally uses arrow-operators (covered below) for lambdas and functions that return a single expression (like the previous example).
+For that reason, the grammars that use an explicit block (wrapped in curly braces) always require explicit return-statements.

 ### Function Expressions and Generator Expressions